Teresa Tomlinson

 Teresa Pike Tomlinson (born February 19, 1965) is an American politician and attorney.
 She is a member of the Democratic Party.
-She was elected and served as the 69th Mayor of Columbus, Georgia, in 2010.
+She was elected and served as the 69th mayor of Columbus, Georgia, in 2010.
 On January 3, 2011, she was sworn in as the city's first female mayor.

 On May 20, 2014, she was re-elected to a second term with 62% of the vote, making her the first mayor since the city's consolidation in 1971 to win re-election in a contested race.
 She unsuccessfully ran for U.S. Senate against Republican incumbent David Perdue in the 2020 election, losing the Democratic primary to Jon Ossoff.

 Early life and education

 In 1983, Tomlinson graduated from Chamblee High School.
 She earned a Bachelor of Arts degree from Sweet Briar College in Virginia and a Juris Doctor from the Emory University School of Law.

+Career

-Legal and philanthropic career
+Legal and philanthropic work

-Legal and Philanthropic Work

-In 1991, Tomlinson began her career at the firm Pope, McGlamry, Kilpatrick, Morrison and Norwood as an attorney, and in 1998, she became a partner there.
+In 1991, Tomlinson began her career at the firm Pope, McGlamry, Kilpatrick, Morrison and Norwood as an attorney.
+In 1998, she became a partner there.
+She later served as executive director of Midtown, Inc., a Columbus nonprofit focused on community and neighborhood development.

-In May of 2015, Tomlinson gave the graduation speech at Sweet Briar College weeks after the college’s leadership had voted to close the college.
-In June of 2015, she and others were appointed to the newly configured Sweet Briar Board of Trustees by a settlement agreement approved by the Bedford County, Virginia Circuit Court.
-Tomlinson was elected Chair of the Board and served in that position until July 2018 helping to restructure the College.
+In May 2015, Tomlinson gave the graduation speech at Sweet Briar College, weeks after the college's leadership had voted to close the college.
+In June 2015, she and others were appointed to the newly configured Sweet Briar Board of Trustees by a settlement agreement approved by the Bedford County, Virginia Circuit Court.
+Tomlinson was elected chair of the board, and served in that position until July 2018, helping to restructure the college.

 On January 7, 2019, Tomlinson joined the law firm Hall Booth Smith, P.C., as a partner specializing in complex litigation, crisis management, and strategic solutions.

-On February 8, 2024, Teresa Tomlinson was lead trial counsel for the Plaintiff Christina Necole Vazquez Klecha who received a jury award of $20.7 million for the wrongful death of her father, George ("Bick") Hale Bickerstaff, III.
-The case involved the shooting death of Mr. Bickerstaff immediately following a dispute regarding land use and sale.
-Mr. Bickerstaff was 60 years old at the time he was fatally shot.
-The case was tried in Columbus, Georgia, in the United States District Court for the Middle District of Georgia.
+On February 8, 2024, she was lead trial counsel for plaintiff Christina Necole Vazquez Klecha, who received a jury award of $20.7 million for the wrongful death of her father, George ("Bick") Hale Bickerstaff, III.

+Tomlinson has also handled appellate litigation before the Oklahoma Supreme Court involving COVID-19 liability statutes.
+In Franklin v.
+OU Medicine, Inc., 582 P.3d 1127 (Okla.
+2025), she represented OU Medicine in a decision resolving several issues of first impression under the federal Public Readiness and Emergency Preparedness Act (PREP Act); the court held that the defendants were entitled to PREP Act immunity and affirmed dismissal of the claims.
+In Burgess v.
+Integris Health Edmond, Inc., 2026 OK 54, 2026 WL 1876429, she represented Dr. Bret Langerman and Emergency Services of Oklahoma, P.C.; the court reversed a medical-negligence judgment and held that the providers were immune from ordinary-negligence liability under Oklahoma's COVID-19 Public Health Emergency Limited Liability Act.